Earth Ride - Route Information

 70 & 100 Mile Routes

-Mass start at 7:30am - Check-in and Registration begins at 6:30am
+100-mile route start by 7:30am - Check-in and Registration begins at 6:30am

-This beautiful and challenging tour offers the best variety of scenery, some large climbs and winding descents, and quiet backroads of the Northern Kettle Moraine State Forest.
+This beautiful and challenging tour offers the best variety of scenery, some large climbs and winding descents, and quiet back roads of the Northern Kettle Moraine State Forest.
 Start out with a relaxing rest stop at Lakeland College.
 Follow arrows straight back to the Taylor Memorial Field Alumni Pavilion, a beautiful setting by the pond and home to a large number of Canada Geese, for this stop staffed by helpful Lakeland College volunteers.
 Continue on to Rhine Center and Elkhart Lake via a roller coaster ride of hills to the Broughton Sheboygan Marsh Park rest stop at the Sheboygan Marsh Tower.
-From the marsh, it's on to Greenbush and the rest stop at the Old Wade House Historical Site .
-A few challenging climbs await, but in Greenbush cyclists can decide to either continue on an extended and very scenic Kettle Moraine loop of the 100-mile century route, or head back toward Maywood on the 70-mile route.
+From the marsh, it's on to Greenbush and the rest stop at the Old Wade House Historical Site A few challenging climbs await, but in Greenbush cyclists can decide to either continue on an extended and very scenic Kettle Moraine loop of the 100-mile century route, or head back toward Maywood on the 70-mile route.

 All riders will then travel to Glenbeulah before heading east to Johnsonville—home of the famous Johnsonville Bratwurst.
 Rest stops are located at Whitetail Bowhunters Clubhouse and then past the Sheboygan County Airport as you return to Maywood.